-From a development economist perspective, these numbers trigger at least two types of questions: The first relates to how these numbers are computed and to what they mean.
+From a development economist perspective, these numbers trigger at least two types of questions: the first relates to how these numbers are computed and to what they mean.
 The second relates to the relationship between poverty and economic development and, in particular, to the policies that can be implemented to reduce (or even eliminate) extreme poverty.

 With these questions in mind, the goal of this course is to present the main topics related to poverty reduction from the perspective of development economics.
 While addressing global issues, the course emphasizes the microeconomic dimensions of poverty such as lack of human capital, lack of physical assets, lack of insurance, etc. The course also pays great attention to measurement issues and to the methods that are used to produce quantitative evidence on the causes of, and solutions to, poverty.
 To echo the 2019 Nobel Prize in Economics attributed to Esther Duflo, Abhijit Banerjee and Michael Kremer, examples will be taken from recent randomized experiments, although not exclusively.

-The course is intended for students who have an intermediate level in economics and are familiar with statistical inference.
-It requires a willingness to understand the economics approach to poverty issues as well as a taste for quantitative approaches, even though the lectures' content will not delve into the discussion of models and equations.
+The course is intended for students who have an intermediate level in economics.
+It requires a willingness to understand the economics approach to poverty issues as well as a taste for quantitative approaches, but will not delve into the discussion of models and equations.